Bread-ou/SAAD-AFS-Project/adr/0004-NFR-choices.md

-# 4. Choosing Which Non-Functional Requirments to Pursue
+# 4. Choosing Which Non-Functional Requirments (NFRs) to Pursue

 Date: 02-12-2023